Left to Right: Tony Volpentest, Ross Perot, Bryan Hoddle, and Larry Weber

 The crowd came primarily to see Johnson and Bailey in the million-dollar race but left in awe and appreciation of Tony and Neil in many ways.

 What I remember most about our Paralympic days was how hard it was to get sponsorships for Paralympic Athletes.
 We were blessed to break down many long-standing barriers that stood in the way of Paralympic athletes securing sponsorships as professional athletes.
-It was always helpful to know that Mr. Perot was in the background, cheering us on from the sidelines.
+Knowing that Mr. Perot was in the background, cheering us on from the sidelines was always helpful.

 Blessings,